TotesOates/basketball-simulator/README.md

 # basketball-simulator
-Simulates NBA teams and a full season of games
+Simulates NBA teams and a full season of games with the use of mainly computed properties.

 ## Prerequisites